AnugrahJaya1/PrintIn/wp-content/plugins/wc-multivendor-marketplace/readme.txt

 == Description ==
 WooCommerce Multi vendor Marketplace (WCFM Marketplace) is the one-stop multi-vendor plugin that you’ve been waiting for.
 It has got everything from our own with [WooCommerce Frontend Manager](https://wordpress.org/plugins/wc-frontend-manager/) plus a lot more!
 With powerful and customized features like <strong>Flexible Commission</strong>, <strong>Refund Request</strong>, <strong>Withdrawal & Reverse Withdrawal</strong>, <strong>Single Product Multi-vendor</strong>, <strong>Ledger Book</strong>, Zone & Country Wise Vendor Shipping, Store Inquiry & Review and <strong>Stripe Split Pay</strong>.
 WCfM Marketplace will take your e-commerce site to another level.

+🎉 It will enahnce your vendor's marketplace experience to next level using <strong>FREE</stong> [Vendor Mobile APP](https://docs.wclovers.com/wcfm-app/)

 Experience Advanced modules like <strong>Store Invoice</strong>, <strong>Support Ticket</strong>, <strong>Shipment Tracking</strong>, Product Importer & Bulk Stock Manager along with WooCommerce Bookings, WooCommerce Appointments, WooCommerce Rental & Bookings System, WooCommerce Subscriptions and WP Job Manager compatibility using [WCFM – Ultimate](https://wclovers.com/product/woocommerce-frontend-manager-ultimate/) that will make business for your vendors easier.
 With steady support from our team, create and manage your e-commerce website hassle-free with the all new WCfM Marketplace!